Pilex1/NMSSCodeProject/README.md

 <h1>NMSS Code Project</h1>

 Hello!
 This is a place for us to collaborate on programming projects.<br/>
-<b>test</b>
+Our main programming language is <b>Python 3</b><br/><br/>
-For right now, we are going to start off with Project Euler
+For right now, we are going to start off with Project Euler.
+The plan is to have everyone working on the earlier problems individually and learning by sharing each other's work.
+For harder problems, we can have everyone working collaboratively.

-# How to set stuff up
+<h2>How to set stuff up</h2>

 Download and install GitHub Desktop: https://desktop.github.com/